 This post contains collections of products that I personally recommend so you can get your board on.
 It may contain affiliate links.

 It’s fun to customize a board around a particular place in the world.
-I have a French cheese board, an Italian antipasti and a Mediterenean Mezze.
+I’ve created a French Cheese Board, an Italian Antipasti, a Caprese Skewer Board, a Mexican Grazing Board, and a Mediterenean Mezze Board.
 So I figured I should add in taste of Britain (inspired by my Scottish roots) here too!

 The English Cheese Course